enghqii/PayPaperDecrypter/readme.md

 npm start
 ```

-Go to `localhost:3000` from web browser
+Go to `localhost:3000` in your web browser.